College Work Done While in High School/Gap Year/Health Deferral

 In addition, summer and winter intersession sessions must comprise a minimum of five weeks and 37 contact hours.
 Foreign language courses require 52 contact hours.
 A student may earn credit for no more than three semester courses in a single summer (two semester courses in a single session).

 If the work meets all of the above-mentioned criteria, you will need to:

 - Complete the Petition for Evaluation of College Work Done While in High School/Gap Year/Health Deferral for each course.

-- Provide a letter from your high school verifying that the course(s) were not used to fulfill high school graduation requirements and that the course was not taught at your high school (as opposed to on a college campus).
+- Provide a letter from your high school verifying that the course(s) were not used to fulfill high school graduation requirements.